yegappan/minesweeper/README.md

 ```

 **Windows (cmd.exe):**

-Create the destination directory:

 ```cmd
 if not exist "%USERPROFILE%\vimfiles\pack\downloads\opt" mkdir "%USERPROFILE%\vimfiles\pack\downloads\opt"
 ```

-Download the plugin ZIP file from GitHub and extract its contents into that directory.

-*Note:* Rename the extracted folder (usually minesweeper-main) to minesweeper so the path matches:
+Download the ZIP file from GitHub and extract it into the directory above.
+Rename the extracted folder (usually minesweeper-main) to `minesweeper` so the final path matches:

 ```plaintext
 %USERPROFILE%\vimfiles\pack\downloads\opt\minesweeper\